 Along with these short-term measures, the country introduced a structural adjustment programme intended to strengthen the island's capacity to produce more.
 Commitment was given to tax reform measures to broaden the tax base and reduce the tax burden, the reform of social expenditure programmes and social security schemes as well as the restructuring of public enterprises to make them more efficient.
-In addition, there were measures to streamline the tariff structure, giving it a distinct bias towards exportproducing activities and financial sector reforms to strengthen the regulatory instruments that guide the operations of financial institutions.
+In addition, there were measures to streamline the tariff structure, giving it a distinct bias towards export-producing activities and financial sector reforms to strengthen the regulatory instruments that guide the operations of financial institutions.

 Charts 1 to 3 display the evolution of the key macroeconomic aggregates (fiscal deficit, external current account and inflation) covering the periods both before and after the adjustment programme.

 As can be ascertained from these charts, the post-adjustment period of 1992 to 2006 was characterized by relatively low macroeconomic disequilibrium.
-For instance, the fiscal deficit averaged only 2.4% of GDP per year in that period, compared with 5.4% in the pre-adjustment period of 1977 to 1990.
-Similarly the external current account deficit in the post adjustment period averaged 2.8% compared with 3.8% in the period 1977 to 1990.
-Indeed if one considers the immediate post-adjustment period of 1991 to 2000, there was a positive current account balance of 1% of GDP.
+For instance, the fiscal deficit averaged only 2.4 per cent of GDP per year in that period, compared with 5.4 per cent in the pre-adjustment period of 1977 to 1990.
+Similarly the external current account deficit in the post adjustment period averaged 2.8 per cent compared with 3.8 per cent in the period 1977 to 1990.
+Indeed, if one considers the immediate post-adjustment period of 1991 to 2000, there was a positive current account balance of one per cent of GDP.

-Chart 1: Fiscal Deficit of GDP Ratio (1970 - 2008)

-Shaded areas represent recessionary periods
+Chart 1: Fiscal Deficit of GDP Ratio (1970 - 2008) Shaded areas represent recessionary periods

-Chart 2: Current Account Balance/GDP (1970 - 2008)

-Shaded areas represent recessionary periods
+Chart 2: Current Account Balance/GDP (1970 - 2008) Shaded areas represent recessionary periods

-Chart 3: Rate of Inflation
+Chart 3: Rate of Inflation (1970 - 2008) Shaded areas represent recessionary periods

 An important feature of this period was the realisation of eight successive years of real economic expansion, the longest in the economic history of Barbados.
-Compared with the previous two decades, where total expenditure averaged 13.4% per annum, total expenditure growth slowed considerably to an annual rate of 4.6% on average during the years of 1991-2000.
-Although employment in the public sector continued to grow strongly, especially between 1995 and 2000, overall recurrent expenditure expanded on average by 5.7%, owing to moderate public sector wage increases, commensurate with a relatively modest period of price inflation.
+Compared with the previous two decades, where total expenditure averaged 13.4 per cent per annum, total expenditure growth slowed considerably to an annual rate of 4.6 per cent on average during the years of 1991-2000 (See Table 4).
+Although employment in the public sector continued to grow strongly, especially between 1995 and 2000, overall recurrent expenditure expanded on average by 5.7 per cent, owing to moderate public sector wage increases, commensurate with a relatively modest period of price inflation.